rajeevbk/Handwritten-SourceCode-Recognition-For-Python/README.md

 ## The Evaluation Dataset

 The original dataset ( saved in _dataset/original-dataset_) presented by the study mentioned above is in the online-handwritting format ( x and y cordinate stroke data ).
 The author had to convert this data into individual images for each writing sample so it becomes compatible with Tesseract.
-The javascript code that does this is saved in _dataset/convert-to-images_.
+The javascript code that does this is saved in _dataset/js-stroke2svg2jpeg_.
 The converted images can be found in _dataset/image-dataset_

+The original stroke data had to be transformed so it can be easily loaded into the android application, that data is in the  _dataset/android-stroke-data_ directory

 ## Findings